Ibi203/Ibi203/README.md

 ## 💻 What I’m Working On

 - **TrackStack** 📚🎮🎬
-  Full-stack media tracking app (Go backend, React/Svelte/Angular frontend, MySQL).
+  Full-stack media tracking app (Go backend,Angular frontend, MySQL).
   For movies, series, games, and books—because I’m a bit of a nerd. 🤓

 - **Promo Code Platform** 💸🤑